ppy/osu-wiki/news/2022-12-04-beatmap-spotlights-season-8-winter-2023-precision.md

 **[KUMOKIRI - Shippuujinrai [Expert]](https://osu.ppy.sh/beatmapsets/1631947#osu/3331199)**, mapped by [Kloyd](https://osu.ppy.sh/users/3738344)\
 *primarily suggested and described by [DeviousPanda](https://osu.ppy.sh/users/4966334)*

-Kloyd's Shippuujinrai is a masterclass in unconventional flow aim mapping, and as it was initially created as a hardrock custom map for the hardest stage in the osu! world cup 2021, it does not disappoint at testing many player's limits.
+Kloyd's map of *Shippuujinrai* is a masterclass in unconventional flow aim mapping, and as it was initially created as a Hard Rock custom map for the hardest stage of the osu!
+World Cup 2021, it does not disappoint at testing many players' limits.

-Kloyd does an amazing job of capturing such an intense track perfectly with many changing angles and spacing conventions to support even the slightest of changes in intensity from pattern to pattern, it is definitely a highlight across all maps ranked recently, making it absolutely deserving of winning the curators pick.
+Kloyd does an amazing job of capturing such an intense track perfectly with many changing angles and spacing conventions to support even the slightest of changes in intensity from pattern to pattern.
+It is definitely a highlight across all maps ranked recently, making it absolutely deserving of winning the curators' pick.

 ### osu!taiko